 Hayman Island by InterContinental has announced three key appointments to it culinary team ahead of its highly anticipated opening.

-When it opens on 1 July, the Whitsunday Island resort will boast three dining and bar outlets, each with its own distinct style and offering.
+When it opens on 1 July, the Whitsunday Island resort will boast five dining and bar outlets, each with its own distinct style and offering.

 Leading the culinary team is Joshua Dows, who has been appointed as director of restaurants and bars.